Research & Policy

 Established in 2021 with a generous donation from AOFAS Past President Ronald W. Smith, MD, and his wife Wendy, the Ronald and Wendy Smith Clinical Research Grant provides funding for promising prospective research studies in areas of high clinical importance.

-Congratulations to our 2022 Grant Recipients!
+Congratulations to the 2026 Grant Recipients!

 Polymethylmethacrylate (PMMA) Augmentation on Midfoot Beam Construct Strength in Charcot Neuroarthropathy: A Biomechanical Study